MaxCL/synch/README.md

     Run the simulation $./synch alpha epsilon gamma
     Be careful: There is an inequality between epsilon and gamma.
 For details see the article.

 The output files will have data for both orbits after 10E4 time steps transient.
-The files contain the orbits and two additional columns:
+The files contain the time stamp, the orbits and two additional columns:
 * time x1 x2 x3 ... xN average deviation

 Any question or comment, contact me at mecontrl@gmx.de